szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Maze bypass Magic Resistance and make minotaurs immune to it (405) (IWDEE BGEE BG2EE EET)

 I think this makes the spell much more useful, although perhaps it's too powerful like that if used against some enemies.
-I like this tweak, but I'll use the spell judiciously, perhaps not mazing dragons, for example.
 Additionally, minotaurs are immune to it, same as in IWDEE.
 It will also prevent movement while the animation plays out.
-It also patches the shadowdancer version to behave the same way, unless my shadowdancer overhaul is installed.
+It also patches the shadowdancer version to behave the same way, unless my shadowdancer overhaul is installed, which changes the animation entirely and the mazing is instant the moment they're hit.

 ### Make base Imp Familiars have 12/24 HP like the other familiars (407) (IWDEE BGEE BG2EE)